Here are the answers to common inquiries about booking professionals speakers and our approach:

 How do you make money?
 Do you charge us extra for your services?

 We earn a commission from the speaker only when talent is booked.
-In most cases, you pay the same amount to the speaker whether approaching them directly or through us.
+In the vast majority of cases, you pay the same amount to the speaker whether approaching them directly or through us.
 Often we can save you money for several reasons.
 Speakers are willing to “net” less fee through bureaus because we bring them many opportunities they wouldn’t get without us.
 We are aware of talent offering temporary savings because they pitch us daily.
+Some want to work for us for the first time, so they offer a deal.

 Can you get talent for my overseas event?